 I hope you find our Web site informative.
 In June 2008 I was honored by the Rancho Cucamonga Chamber of Commerce as their Small Business of the Year.
 I am very pleased and proud to have been recognized with this award.

 All optometrists do not practice behavioral optometry.
 This is a highly specialized field and personal belief in how vision affects every aspect of a person’s performance.
 A behavioral optometrist believes that vision is much more than just having 20/20 sight.
 You may very well have 20/20 eyesight and still not be able to perform certain visual tasks at 100%, i.e. reading, computer work, hand-eye coordination as pertains to sports, intricate detailed work, driving, and much, much more.
 As a behavioral optometrist, I believe in getting to know and understand my patients and their day to day life functions.
-I believe that every patient is unique unto themselves with their own specific visual demands.
+I believe that every patient is unique unto themselves with their own specific visual demands, visit site.
 My success has been based on the personal care and time I devote to those patients who call on me for help and guidance.

 I make it a point to make my staff and myself available to lecture to educators, parents, coaches, and the business community discussing specific vision problems and their effects on performance at home, school, and at work.
 In these lectures, I have also discussed how appropriate vision care and treatment can help improve performance for these individuals.